sal55/langs/mdummy.md

 #### Character Set

 This is UTF8, but the language uses only ASCII within reserved words and identifiers.
 Non-ASCII characters are allowed in comments, string constants and char constants.

-(A char constant occupying more than 1 byte will have `u64` type rather than `char`.)

 Apart from this, the language does not itself deal with Unicode at all.
 That is all up to the editors used to create source code, and the libraries used to process strings.

 #### Block Endings

 You will notice in example code that `end` and so on are used to close blocks.
-Actually M is quite flexible here, in allowing anyone to choose their preferred style.

 The block ending can be either:

     end                 # Unchecked
     end if              # etc. The keyword needs to match the statement

-`endif` etc (without spaces) has been dropped (Reddit users weren't very kind about about so much choice).
+`endif` etc (without spaces) has been dropped.
 Some statements can have alternate block endings:

 * Any loops using `do` (all of them except `repeat`) can also close with `end do` or just `od`
 * `if` statements can close with `fi`